crs4/pydoop/docs/installation.rst

   tar xzf pydoop-*.tar.gz
   cd pydoop-*

-  export HADOOP_HOME=/usr/share/hadoop-0.20.2
+  export HADOOP_HOME=/opt/hadoop-0.20.2
-  python setup.py build
-  python setup.py install
+  python setup.py install --user

-  export HADOOP_HOME=/usr/share/hadoop-1.0.0
+  export HADOOP_HOME=/opt/hadoop-1.0.2
-  python setup.py build
-  python setup.py install
+  python setup.py install --user

-At run time, the appropriate version of the Pydoop modules will be loaded for the version of Hadoop selected by your ``HADOOP_HOME`` variable or the version of the ``hadoop`` executable found in your ``PATH``.
-If Pydoop is not able to retrieve your Hadoop home directory from the environment or by looking into standard paths, it falls back to a default location that is hardwired at compile time: Pydoop looks for a file named ``DEFAULT_HADOOP_HOME`` in the current working directory; if the file does not exist, it is created and filled with the current Hadoop home (at compile time, Pydoop must *always* know where the Hadoop home is).
+At run time, the appropriate version of the Pydoop modules will be loaded for the version of Hadoop selected by your ``HADOOP_HOME`` variable.
+If Pydoop is not able to retrieve your Hadoop home directory from the environment or by looking into standard paths, it falls back to a default location that is hardwired at compile time: the setup script looks for a file named ``DEFAULT_HADOOP_HOME`` in the current working directory; if the file does not exist, it is created and filled with the path to the current Hadoop home (at compile time, Pydoop must *always* know where the Hadoop home is).

 .. _troubleshooting: